Clone the repository

 Examples

-core: Added virtual drive support
+core: Add virtual drive support

-demo: Updated wordle
+demo: Update wordle

-Fixed build error
+Fix build error

-Refactored shell + updated documentationPull requests
+Refactor shell + update documentationPull requests

 - PRs should target the

-mainbranch - The title should clearly describe the change
+mainbranch. - The title should clearly describe the change.

-- Keep PRs focused on a single concern when possible
+- Keep PRs focused on a single concern when possible.

 Testing